flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 In general, development was mainly done in **C** and **assembly**, the latter was often required to achieve better performance.

-While we've seen this system supports 64-bit operations, the new instructions were rarely used since, in practice, 32-bit instructions happened to execute faster (given that the R4300i/VR4300 comes with a 32-bit data bus).
+While we've seen this system supports 64-bit operations, the new instructions were rarely used since, in practice, 32-bit instructions happened to execute faster (given that the R4300i/VR4300 came with a 32-bit data bus).

 The libraries in the official SDK feature several layers of abstractions to command the RCP.
 For example, C structs like the **Graphics Binary Interface** (GBI) were designed to facilitate the assembly of Display lists [@games-gbi].
-The same applies to audio functions, its struct was called **Audio Binary Interface** (ABI).
+The same applies to audio functions; its struct was called **Audio Binary Interface** (ABI).

 In terms of microcode development, Nintendo provided a set of prewritten microcode programs to choose from.
 However, if developers wanted to customise them, that would indeed be a challenging task: the Scalar Unit instruction set wasn't initially documented.
 Later on, however, Nintendo and SGI changed their stance and released some documentation and tools for microcode programming [@games-gbi].